wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 		With minds of steel, our words are wise —
 		Strixhaven forever, we arise!
 	- **Witherbloom (College of Essence Studies):**
-In the Witherbloom section, one student throws back their hood, revealing a face streaked with mud, laughing wildly as they twirl a vine in the air, while another gently cradles a small, glowing plant as they chant..."
+"In the Witherbloom section, one student throws back their hood, revealing a face streaked with mud, laughing wildly as they twirl a vine in the air, while another gently cradles a small, glowing plant as they chant..."
 		Witherbloom grows where life prevails,
 		Balancing cycles, nature unveils.
 		Through roots and veins, both wild and true —